Top 5 workout myths you still believe

 1. Spot reduction

 Spot reduction is the theory that you can preferentially burn fat from a specific part of your body, such as the abdomen or butt.
-People usually attempt this with a combination of high reps and a high volume of training for that particular area.
+People normally attempt this with a combination of high reps and a high volume of training for that particular area.
 Unfortunately, spot reduction is little more than wishful thinking.

 Secondly, fat loss happens globally and not locally.
 Your body accumulates fat according to your genes and hormones.
 Exercising a specific part of your body will not cause fat to be used preferentially from that area.
 That burning you can feel is just lactic acid, and not fat magically melting away.